runemalm/OpenDDD.NET/README.md

 OpenDDD.NET is an open-source framework for domain-driven design (DDD) development using C# and .NET.
 It provides a set of powerful tools and abstractions to help developers build scalable, maintainable, and testable applications following the principles of DDD.

 > **Note:** OpenDDD.NET is currently in an alpha state as part of a complete rewrite for version 3.
-While it introduces foundational concepts and aims to provide a production-ready framework eventually, some features are still under development.
 Use with caution in production environments and consider contributing to its development.

 ## Key Features

-- [x] **Aggregates**: Define domain aggregates with clear boundaries and encapsulate domain logic within them.
+**Aggregates**: Define domain aggregates with clear boundaries and encapsulate domain logic within them.
-- [x] **Entities and Value Objects**: Create entities and value objects to represent domain concepts and ensure strong type safety.
+**Entities and Value Objects**: Create entities and value objects to represent domain concepts and ensure strong type safety.
-- [x] **Repositories**: Define repositories to abstract away data access and enable persistence of domain objects.
+**Repositories**: Define repositories to abstract away data access and enable persistence of domain objects.
-- [x] **Domain Events**: Implement domain events to facilitate communication between domain objects and decouple them from each other.
+**Domain Events**: Implement domain events to facilitate communication between domain objects and decouple them from each other.
-- [x] **Integration Events**: Implement integration events to facilitate communication between bounded contexts and decouple them from each other.
+**Integration Events**: Implement integration events to facilitate communication between bounded contexts and decouple them from each other.
-- [x] **Event Listeners**: Support for defining and managing event listeners to handle domain and integration events, enabling decoupled and scalable event-driven architectures.
+**Event Listeners**: Support for defining and managing event listeners to handle domain and integration events, enabling decoupled and scalable event-driven architectures.
-- [x] **Domain Services**: Encapsulate domain-specific operations that don’t naturally belong to an entity or value object.
+**Domain Services**: Encapsulate domain-specific operations that don’t naturally belong to an entity or value object.
-- [x] **Application Services**: Use Action classes to coordinate the execution of domain logic in response to commands.
+**Application Services**: Use Action classes to coordinate the execution of domain logic in response to commands.
-- [x] **Infrastructure Services**: Provide implementations for technical concerns such as logging, email, or external integrations.
+**Infrastructure Services**: Provide implementations for technical concerns such as logging, email, or external integrations.
-- [x] **Transactional Outbox**: Ensure event consistency by persisting and publishing events as part of database transactions.
+**Transactional Outbox**: Ensure event consistency by persisting and publishing events as part of database transactions.

 ## Basic Concepts